Comparing Magnera (MAGN) and Its Rivals

 |2.34

-Magnera presently has a consensus target price of $24.00, indicating a potential upside of 11.84%.
-As a group, “Paper mills” companies have a potential upside of 21.84%.
-Given Magnera’s peers higher possible upside, analysts plainly believe Magnera has less favorable growth aspects than its peers.
+Magnera presently has a consensus price target of $24.00, indicating a potential upside of 14.23%.
+As a group, “Paper mills” companies have a potential upside of 22.22%.
+Given Magnera’s rivals higher probable upside, analysts plainly believe Magnera has less favorable growth aspects than its rivals.

 Profitability

-This table compares Magnera and its peers’ net margins, return on equity and return on assets.
+This table compares Magnera and its rivals’ net margins, return on equity and return on assets.

 |Net Margins